Wander Franco Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.81).
+- The Guardians' 3.83 team ERA ranks fourth among all league pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (119 total, one per game).
+- The Guardians allow the second-fewest home runs in baseball (120 total, one per game).

-- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander threw seven scoreless innings while giving up only one hit.
+- In his last time out on Tuesday against the Toronto Blue Jays, the righty tossed seven scoreless innings while surrendering six hits.

-- In nine games this season, the 24-year-old has amassed an ERA of 2.90, with 8.9 strikeouts per nine innings.
-Opponents are hitting .210 against him.
+- In 18 games this season, the 24-year-old has put up a 2.92 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.